BenjaminBoumendil/dataf/docs/how_to.rst

 Customise command helper
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Helper are generated from the function docstring, first part of docstring is for the command and param docstring for the command arguments.
+Helper are generated from the function docstring, first line of docstring is for the command description and docstring param for the command arguments.

 .. code-block:: python
     :linenos: